 The growing up happened in Fort Worth, Texas.
 Though she's made her home at the foot of the Colorado Rockies for decades, her roots are in a family of teachers, musicians, railroad men, and avid readers.
 Hot Texas summers were perfect for indulging in her favorite mysteries, spy thrillers, swashbucklers, heroic adventures, historical novels, romantic suspense, caper stories like The Saint or The Scarlet Pimpernel, and classics by the likes of Jane Austen and Charles Dickens.
 Mixed in were mythology and otherworld stories like Alice in Wonderland, Robert Heinlein's juveniles, and tales from writers like Ray Bradbury, Poul Anderson, and Roger Zelazny.

-Inspired by the US space program, I charged off to Rice University, determined to have a career in science and engineering.
-But I also chose to take every English course offered that listed novels on the syllabus - just so I would have time to keep reading.
-I graduated with a degree in Mathematics and a pot full of hours in English and History of Art.
-And it was my college roommate that loaned me the copy of Lord of the Rings that changed my life...eventually.
-(It is so cool that she reads my books now!)
+Carol graduated from Rice University with a degree in mathematics, but she had also chosen to take every English course offered that listed novels on the syllabus - just so she would have time to keep reading.
+It was her college roommate that loaned her the copy of Lord of the Rings that changed her life.
+Eventually.

-Since the 70s I've lived somewhere along the foothills of teh Rocky Mountains, and the beauty of high altitude continues to inspire my writing.
-My Exceptional Spouse Pete is a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
-Our three sons are out of the nest - and have turned into pretty cool, multi-talented human beings wrapped up in music and teaching, software and carpentry, and rocket science and ice hockey.
+In the evenings, Carol enjoys binge-watching movies and (well written!)TV with her Exceptional Spouse, a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
+The three sons are out of the nest - and have turned into pretty cool, multi-talented human beings wrapped up in music and teaching, software and carpentry, rocket science and ice hockey.